 Putting It All Together

-After completing the four steps above, you should have two concrete numbers:
+After working through the four steps, you should have two concrete numbers:

 - System Design Capacity (GPM) — the maximum flow rate across any single irrigation zone